 Have you thought about creating videos to promote your business?
 Video can boost your search engine rankings and is an effective way to increase customer engagement.
 But how do you go about making a video?

+According to YouTube they have more than a billion users - almost one-third of all people on the Internet.
 That’s impressive.
 But perhaps even more impressive is YouTube’s status as the world’s second biggest internet search engine.
-It receives more searches than Bing, Yahoo, Ask and other search engines.

 My point - because I'm not just singing the praises of YouTube - is that video has become a hugely powerful medium.
 Dig past the plethora of cute kittens, TV clips and skateboard accidents, and you'll find businesses everywhere are incorporating video into their marketing strategies.